edouardfouche/MCDE-experiments/README.md

 ## Related Projects

 - We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE).

+- See also the experiments from our [follow-up study](https://github.com/edouardfouche/MCDE-EXTENDED).

 - We developed a data generator for these experiments, which we released independently [here](https://github.com/edouardfouche/DataGenerator).